 (TCM-3189) An Integer Programming Model for Capital Project Portfolio Planning

-(TCM-3245) Cost Engineering as a Driver of Capital Efficency - A Case Study of Opportunity Identification
+(TCM-3245) Cost Engineering as a Driver of Capital Efficiency

-(TCM-3291) Why AACE International Needs a Recommended Practice for Project Procurement
+(TCM-3291) The Case for a Recommended Practice for Project Procurement in Public Construction

-Author(s)/Presenter(s): Bryan Payne, PE CCP CFCC; H. Lance Stephenson, CCP FAACE
+Author(s)/Presenters(s): Bryan Payne, PE CCP CFCC Esq.; H. Lance Stephenson, CCP FAACE

 Project procurement is a major cost factor in construction.
-The method by which a project is procured and the strategy behind the selection of project delivery produce serious cost impacts through the project lifecycle.
+The method by which a project is procured and the strategy behind the selection of project delivery significantly impact project costs throughout the project lifecycle.
 This is especially true in public construction, which is generally subject to more onerous statutory, regulatory, and audit requirements than private-sector construction.